Toby7658/History-Onics/README.md

 The submission page appears after the user submits a query via the contact page.
 The page provides a message stating that the query has been received.
 The user can then navigate away from this page by clicking on the Logo or nav bar provided.

+# Typography
+The body of the site uses font style "Moyers typeface", "sans-serif".
+This is in contrast with the logo and headings which uses font style "Cormorant SC", "sans-serif".
+Initially, Cormorant SC was used throughout as the style provides a more ancient feel to the history site.
+However, this font appears only as uppercase and therefore the body was replaced with Moyers typeface to provide a more natural read for the user.
+Sans-serif is inplace as a second default option should either of the first options fail.
+Fonts were taken from [Google Fonts](#google-fonts).

 [**Deployment**](<#deployment>)